 The success of our products depends in part on our customers' adherence to appropriate patient selection and proper techniques provided in training sessions conducted by our training faculty.
 For example, we train our customers to ensure correct use of our RxSight system.
 However, doctors rely on their previous medical training and experience, and we cannot guarantee that all such doctors will have the necessary skills or training to effectively utilize our products.
-We do not control which doctors use our products or how much training they receive, and doctors who have not completed our training sessions may nonetheless attempt to use our products.
-In addition, doctors may use our products in a manner that is not consistent with their labeled indications for which no training is available.
-If doctors use our products in a manner that is inconsistent with their labeled indications, with components that are not compatible with our products or otherwise without adhering to or completing our training sessions, their patient outcomes may not be consistent with the outcomes achieved by other doctors or in our clinical trials.
+We do not control which doctors and other providers use our products or how much training they receive, and doctors who have not completed our training sessions may nonetheless attempt to use our products.
+In addition, doctors and other providers may use our products in a manner that is not consistent with their labeled indications for which no training is available.
+If doctors and other providers use our products in a manner that is inconsistent with their labeled indications, with components that are not compatible with our products or otherwise without adhering to or completing our training sessions, their patient outcomes may not be consistent with the outcomes achieved by other doctors and other providers or in our clinical trials.
 This result may negatively impact the perception of patient benefit and safety and limit adoption of our products, which would have a material adverse effect on our business, financial condition and results of operations.

-We currently require limited training in the use of our products because we market primarily to doctors who are experienced in the specific techniques required to use our devices.
-If demand for our products continues to grow, less experienced doctors will likely use our products, potentially leading to more injury and an increased risk of product liability claims.
+We currently require limited training in the use of our products because we market primarily to doctors and other providers who are experienced in the specific techniques required to use our devices.
+If demand for our products continues to grow, less experienced doctors and other providers will likely use our products, potentially leading to more injury and an increased risk of product liability claims.
 The use or misuse of our products may in the future result in complications and potentially lead to product liability claims.

-The commercial success of our RxSight system will depend upon attaining significant market acceptance of these products among patients, doctors.
+The commercial success of our RxSight system will depend upon attaining significant market acceptance of these products among patients, doctors and other providers.

-Our success will depend, in part, on the acceptance of our RxSight system as safe, effective and, with respect to doctors, cost-effective.
-We cannot predict how quickly, if at all, patients, doctors, or payors will accept our RxSight system or, if accepted, how frequently it will be used.
+Our success will depend, in part, on the acceptance of our RxSight system as safe, effective and, with respect to doctors and other providers, cost-effective.
+We cannot predict how quickly, if at all, patients, doctors and other providers, or payors will accept our RxSight system or, if accepted, how frequently it will be used.
 Our RxSight system and planned or future products we may develop or market may never gain broad market acceptance for some or all of our targeted indications.
-Patients, doctors must believe that our products offer benefits over alternative treatment methods.
+Patients, doctors and other providers must believe that our products offer benefits over alternative treatment methods.
 To date, a substantial majority of our product sales and revenue have been derived from a limited number of customers who have adopted our RxSight system.
-Our future growth and profitability largely depend on our ability to increase doctors' awareness of our system and our products and on the willingness of patients, doctors to adopt them.
+Our future growth and profitability largely depend on our ability to increase doctors' and other providers' awareness of our system and our products and on the willingness of patients, doctors and other providers to adopt them.
 These parties may not adopt our products unless they are able to determine, based on experience, clinical data, medical society recommendations and other analyses, that our products are safe, effective and, with respect to providers, cost-effective, on a stand-alone basis and relative to competitors' products.
-Patients, doctors must believe that our products offer benefits over alternative treatment methods.
-Even if we are able to raise awareness, doctors tend to be slow in changing their medical treatment practices and may be hesitant to select our products for recommendation to their patients for a variety of reasons, including:
+Patients, doctors and other providers must believe that our products offer benefits over alternative treatment methods.
+Even if we are able to raise awareness, doctors and other providers tend to be slow in changing their medical treatment practices and may be hesitant to select our products for recommendation to their patients for a variety of reasons, including: